Arsenal vs Man Utd: 'I'll show all of you!' - Solskjaer claims Alexis will 'love it' if Gunners fans turn on him | Goal.com

 The Red Devils have been paired with Unai Emery's side in the fourth round of the competition, with Alexis due to face the Gunners at their home ground for the first time since joining United.

-Indeed, in the last meeting between the two at Emirates Stadium, Alexis featured for Arsenal in the 3-1 defeat, with David de Gea pulling off a number of miraculous saves to deny the hosts.
+Indeed, in the last meeting between the two at Emirates Stadium in December 2017, Alexis featured for Arsenal in the 3-1 defeat, with David de Gea pulling off a number of miraculous saves to deny the hosts.

 Alexis has failed to find the sort of form that convinced United to take him to Old Trafford in a swap deal involving Henrikh Mkhitaryan back in January 2018, with the 30-year-old having scored just four goals in all competitions.